still-standing/running-adventures/_posts/running/2019-01-03-before-the-start-post.markdown

 header:
-    image_fullwidth: "../../../../images/header1.jpg"
+    image_fullwidth: "../../../../images/andrea-leopardi-1296436-unsplash_header.jpg"
 title: "Before The Start a.k.a.
 The Bear Beginning"
 teaser: "As mentioned in a previous post, I have begun to run before the Killer BaBa night.
-Since I am an emotional kind of guy, I will focus on the sensations I went through during this, pretty intense, transition period. "
+Since I am an emotional kind of guy, I will focus on the sensations I went through during this, pretty intense, couch to 1k transition period."
 categories:
     - running
 ---

-As mentioned in a previous post, I have begun to run before the Killer BaBa night.

-### a doubtful analogy
+### A doubtful analogy

 My first weeks of running could actually be resumed by a simple analogy: It is like **making love to a bear**... (figuratively speaking).